AlvBarros/dependency_injection/README.md

 }
 ```

-Now let's imagine that you're a car manufacturer and is creating parts of a car.
+Now let's imagine that you're a car manufacturer and you are creating parts of a car.
 Since cars are not only made of engines, you now have this new class structure:

 ```dart car.dart
 class Car {